 We like the soft and smooth material as well as the overall feel when wearing these gloves.
 Most of the time while walking or backpacking, we don’t even notice that they’re on.
 In addition, the excellent dexterity they offer allows for doing so many things without having to take off the gloves.

-The Santic Dorin Liner Gloves usually come at around $20, which is less than other comparable models such as the Burton Power Stretch Glove Liner, Mountain Hardwear Power Stretch Stimulus, and Marmot Power Stretch Connect.
-Certainly, there are better designs ensuring more warmth, dexterity or comfort, however, as long as the pricing and objective quality are important, these Santic liner gloves are among our favorites.
+The Santic Dorin Liner Gloves usually come at around $20, which is about half of what you’d pay for other comparable models such as the REI Co-op Polartec Power Stretch 2.0 or Patagonia Capilene Midweight.
+Certainly, there are better designs ensuring more warmth, dexterity or comfort, however, as long as the pricing and objective quality are important, these liner gloves by Santic are still among our favorites.

 Among the best budget liner gloves for multipurpose use, the Santic Dorin Cycling Liner Glove is a good option for an active lifestyle because of its distinguishing features and characteristics.

-As to our final verdict: in spite of some minor issues, the Santic Cycling Liner gloves are definitely high on our list of inexpensive gloves that are functional and comfortable enough to be worn on the trail or in town in cool-to-cold weather.
+As to our final verdict: in spite of some minor issues, these gloves by Santic are definitely high on our list of inexpensive gloves that are functional and comfortable enough to be worn on the trail or in town in cool-to-cold weather.